centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-sqldatabase.md

 1. Log into Centreon and add a new host through **Configuration > Hosts**.
 2. In the **IP Address/DNS** field, set the following IP address: **127.0.0.1**.
 3. Apply the **Cloud-Azure-Database-SqlDatabase-custom** template to the host.
 A list of macros appears.
 Macros allow you to define how the connector will connect to the resource, and to customize the connector's behavior.
 4. Fill in the macros you want.
 Some macros are mandatory.
 For example, for this connector, you must define the **AZURECUSTOMMODE** macros (possible values are **api** or **azcli**).
-Indeed, 2 modes of communication cn be used with this resource: either using the command tool azcli, or by querying the API directly.
+Indeed, 2 modes of communication can be used with this resource: either using the command tool azcli, or by querying the API directly.

 <Tabs groupId="sync">
 <TabItem value="Azure Monitor API" label="Azure Monitor API">